Introduction

 Version 1.4

-Applied a patch supplied by Tom Beierlein, DL1JBE, to fix crashing of xnec2c v1.3 on long input file names (> 80 characters).
+Applied a patch supplied by Tom Beierlein, Tom, to fix crashing of xnec2c v1.3 on long input file names (> 80 characters).

 Version 1.3